dougdonohoe/ddpoker/README-DEV.md

 While some things were upgraded to get the code to work with Java 1.8, our maven dependencies still largely date from this time frame too.
-We are currently on ancient versions of Swing, Wicket, log4j, junit, etc.  In fact the `SpringHack` class had to be added to fool Spring 2.5.6 to actually work on JDK 1.8 (it only supports up to 1.7).
+We are currently on ancient versions of Swing, Wicket, log4j, junit, etc.

 That said, amazingly, it all still seems to work.
 If anybody wants to start upgrading dependencies, we are happy to take PRs.